composix/cpx-varargs/README.md

 ## Getting Started

-To help you get started with cpx-varargs, let's consider an example where you're managing a shop using the [Petstore API](https://petstore3.swagger.io).
+To help you get started with *cpx-varargs*, let's consider an example where you're managing a shop using the [Petstore API](https://petstore3.swagger.io).
 In this scenario, customers are calling to inquire whether you have pets available in a certain category.

 The first thing you'll need is a list of available categories.
 Unfortunately, the API doesn't provide a direct resource path to query all categories.
 However, you can retrieve the categories indirectly by fetching all available pets from [this endpoint](https://petstore.swagger.io/v2/pet/findByStatus?status=available).
 If you click the link, you'll notice there is a large number of pets listed.
 Manually collecting all the categories from this data would be a tedious task, which is where *cpx-varargs* comes in handy.
 ```Java